shirakaba/flatten-gitignores/README.md

 I implemented this in a hurry one day with reference to the `.gitignore` [pattern format](https://git-scm.com/docs/gitignore#_pattern_format) docs.
 I think I've *probably* covered all cases, i.e. comments, backslashes, `**`, etc. – but as you can see, there are no tests, so this is all just talk.

-All I can say is that this works well enough that it helped me cut 4.55 GB off my EAS archive!
+All I can say is that this works well enough that it helped me cut 4.55 GB off my EAS project archive!